 As we talked about above, you also want to check your dog food labels and treat labels for sodium content.
 Besides the salt content, you should look for wording like AAFCO guidelines, as they determine the dietary needs of our pets.

-Finally, make sure there is no impediment to your pup getting clean water.
+Finally, make sure there is no impediment to your dog getting clean water.
 Be sure to fill their bowl with fresh water regularly.
 If your pet has an outside dog house, make sure the water does not freeze.
 You also want to check automatic water dispensers often to make sure they are working properly.
-What’s more, if you are going to be gone for an extended period, leave the toilet seat up-not appetizing to us, but it could save their life!
+What’s more, if you are going to be gone for an extended period, leave the toilet seat up—not appetizing to us, but it could save their life!

 When it comes to salt, you need to walk a fine line between what your dog needs to survive, and what could potentially make them ill.
 As a general rule, it is better not to give your pup any salty human foods.
-Make sure they have access to clean water at all times and keep all household items that are high in sodium out of reach.
+Make sure they have access to clean water at all times, and keep all household items that are high in sodium out of reach.

 Overall, yes, your dog can have salt.
 Just not too much!
 We hope the above information has given you all the answers you need to make a good decision for your pet’s health.
 Nevertheless, if you have questions or concerns about your canine’s salt intake, you should reach out to your vet.
-They can provide detailed info for what your particular pet needs to live a strong and healthy life.
+They can provide detailed info about what your particular pet needs to live a strong and healthy life.